KiDS-WL/Cat_to_Obs_K1000_P1/Predictions/kcap_xi/README.md

 ## Cosmic Shear Predictions for a range of S_8 values

-This directory contains input and output files from KCAP, producing two-point shear correlation function xi+/- predictions at various values of S_8.
+This directory contains input and output files from KCAP (CosmoSIS), producing two-point shear correlation function xi+/- predictions at various values of S_8.
 These are read in by PSF_systests/Plot_PHterms.py to compare the impact of PSF-related biases on the xi+ to the changed caused by varying S_8.

 ### inputs: